 This fact uses one of the most used constructs of relational calculus, namely the join operator (.).
-Given two relations α and β , their join (or composition), $\alpha.\beta$, is defined as follows :
+Given two relations $\alpha$ and $\beta$ , their join (or composition), $\alpha.\beta$ , is defined as follows :

-$\alpha.\beta \triangleq \{(a_1,\ldots,a_p,b_1,\ldots,b_q) \mid \exists x, (a_1,\ldots,a_p,x) \in \alpha \land (x,b_1,\ldots,b_q) \in \beta\}$
+$$\alpha.\beta \triangleq \{(a_1,\ldots,a_p,b_1,\ldots,b_q) \mid \exists x, (a_1,\ldots,a_p,x) \in \alpha \land (x,b_1,\ldots,b_q) \in \beta\}$$

-That is : take a tuple of α and a tuple of β such that the former's last component matches the latter's first, then join the two tuples by blasting the common component.
-The Alloy join operator is similar to the "database join" \bowtie but the latter would keep the common component.
+That is : take a tuple of $\alpha$ and a tuple of $\beta$ such that the former's last component matches the latter's first, then join the two tuples by blasting the common component.
+The Alloy join operator is similar to the "database join" $\bowtie$ but the latter would keep the common component.

 Consider the subexpression c.conAuthPurse.
-As c, the concrete world quantified over, is an unary relation, p = 0 in the above definition, so that that join expression finally corresponds to the tuples (name, purse) representing the authentic purses of the concrete world c along with their associated names.
+As c, the concrete world quantified over, is an unary relation, p = 0 in the above definition, so that that join expression finally corresponds to the tuples (name, purse)representing the authentic purses of the concrete world c along with their associated names.
 As moreover c is a singleton, this matches the common interpretation where the signature would be viewed as a record or a class and the join operator as a membership operator.
 Thus, we see that c.conAuthPurse represents a binary relation.

-Then, n.(c.conAuthPurse) is an unary relation, representing the set of authentic purses for the concrete world c that are associated with the name n.
+Then, n. (c.conAuthPurse) is an unary relation, representing the set of authentic purses for the concrete world c that are associated with the name n.
 That is, the set of the purses matched with the tuple (c, n) in the relation conAuthPurse.
 As c and n are atoms, the multiplicity constraints ensures that there is at most one such purse.

 But there can be no such purse, in such case n.(c.conAuthPurse) is empty and, subsequently by the definition of join, so is n.(c.conAuthPurse).name (which is equal to (n.(c.conAuthPurse)).name as the join operator is defined left-associative).
 That is why the constraint is only in, that is a relation inclusion rather than an equality.
 Indeed, n.(c.conAuthPurse).name = n would have constrained the existence of an authentic purse for each name and each concrete world, which is too strong.
 So this inclusion constraint naturally holds if there is no such purse.
-In the other case where there is exactly one purse denoted by n.(c.conAuthPurse).name denotes exactly one name.
+In the other case where there is exactly one purse denoted by n.(c.conAuthPurse), then, as name is a function matching each purse with exactly one name, n.(c.conAuthPurse).name denotes exactly one name.
 In that case, as n is a singleton, the inclusion implies the equality.